ChristyGHanson/next-generation-readme-maker/README.md

 * [Contributing](#contributing)
 * [Tests](#tests)
 * [Questions](#questions)

 ## Description

-desc
+This app generates README files in Markdown for the developer's convenience.

 ## Installation

-lorem
+Visit the repo here: https://github.com/ChristyGHanson/next-generation-readme-maker

 ## Usage

-ipsum
+You may use this app to generate new README files in MD for your own coding projects.

 ## License

-GNU
+MIT

+I selected MIT from a list of licenses in this section.

 ## Contributing

-asdf
+Submit a PR.
+Alternatively, you can contact me directly.
+See the Questions section for my contact information.

 ## Tests

-asdf
+To test this app, please fork this repo to your own repository.

 ## Questions

-For any questions, message me on GitHub: [ChristyGHanson](https://github.com/ChristyGHanson)
+For any further questions, message me on GitHub: [ChristyGHanson](https://github.com/ChristyGHanson)

 Alternatively, you can send me an email: [chrsthnsn@gmail.com](mailto:chrsthnsn@gmail.com)